dagoodma/dppl_code/README.md

 Once you have downloaded DPPL and all of the submodules, you will still need to manually download and compile [LKH 2.0.7](http://www.akira.ruc.dk/~keld/research/LKH/LKH-2.0.7.tgz) and [Eigen3](http://eigen.tuxfamily.org/index.php?title=Main_Page)--a header-only library that should be available through your system's package manager (on Mac OS X, we recommend [Homebrew](http://brew.sh/index.html): `brew install eigen`).
 Extract and compile LKH into `lib/LKH` or `lib/LKH-2.0.7`.
 You will also need to compile OGDF and Dubins-Curves (requires [SCons](http://scons.org/), which should be available through your system's package manager).

-Now that you have DPPL and all required dependencies , you are ready to compile DPPL itself.
-We use [CMake](https://cmake.org/) as our build system, thus you will want to create a new folder (we'll create a `build/` folder inside our local working repo), change into that folder, then run `cmake <path-to-dppl>` and `make`:
+Now that you have DPPL and all required dependencies, you are ready to compile DPPL itself.
+We use [CMake](https://cmake.org/) as our build system.
+Thus you will want to create a new folder (we'll create a `build/` folder inside our local working repo), change into that folder, run `cmake <path-to-dppl>`, and `make`:

     mkdir build
     cd build